 In some cases, the limitation period is longer than four years.
-The period is six years from when you file a return if you underreport the income shown on that return by more than 25%.
+The period is six years from when you file a return if you underreport the income shown on that return by more than 25% (.25).
 The department can bring an action at any time if a return is false or fraudulent, or you do not file a return.
-To find out more about what records you should keep, get federal Publication 552 within the noted time frames, you may call one of the numbers listed on the back cover.
-Before you call, be sure to have a copy of your 2012 tax return on hand.
-You will need to know your SSN, your filing status and your 5-digit zip code.
+To find out more about what records you should keep, get federal Publication 552.